hansrajdas/algorithms/README.md

 - [Check strings has unique characters](unique_characters_check_in_string.c): Check if a string has all unique characters or not.
 - [2 strings are permutations](strings_permutation_check.c): Check if 2 strings are permutations of each other or not.
 - [Update input string](url_formatter.c): Update(in-place) input string to have space replaced with %20 | O(n).
-- [Is permutation palindrom](is_any_permutation_palindrom.c): Check if any permutation of given string is palindrom or not.
+- [Is permutation palindrome](is_any_permutation_palindrome.c): Check if any permutation of given string is palindrome or not.